paradigmxyz/reth/book/run/pruning.md

     --authrpc.port 8551
 ```

-### Pruned Node

-To run Reth as a pruned node configured through a [custom configuration](./config.md#the-prune-section),
-modify the `reth.toml` file and run Reth in the same way as archive node by following the steps from
-the previous chapter on [how to run on mainnet or official testnets](./mainnet.md).

 ## Size

 All numbers are as of August 2023 at block number 17.9M for mainnet.

-### Archive
+### Archive Node

 Archive node occupies at least 2.1TB.

 You can track the growth of Reth archive node size with our
 [public Grafana dashboard](https://reth.paradigm.xyz/d/2k8BXz24k/reth?orgId=1&refresh=30s&viewPanel=52).

-### Full

-Full node occupies 1TB at the peak, and slowly goes down to 920GB.

-### Pruned
+### Pruned Node

 Different parts take up different amounts of disk space.
 If pruned fully, this is the total freed space you'll get, per part:

 | Part               | Size  |
 |--------------------|-------|